peer-open-source/xara-docs/source/user/manual/material/uniaxialMaterials/APDMD.rst

 .. figure:: figures/APDMD/APDMD4.png
    :align: center
    :figclass: align-center

 (3) When simulating parallel double-stage shear panel damper (PDSPD) using APDMD uniaxialMaterial, $a1, $n1, $a2 and $n2 are recommended to be 1, 15, 0.5 and 10, respectively.

 The input parameters for the material should be as follows:
-    **Tcl Code**

    .. code-block:: tcl